andytudhope/suave-specs/specs/rigil/README.md

 Here is a list of design decisions made for the Rigil testnet and associated reasoning:

 - Decision *1*: **Proof-of-Authority Consensus**
-    - *reason*: [SUAVE consensus](https://collective.flashbots.net/t/suave-consensus/2152) is an active open question, which whether or not answered does not drastically impact UX of users on **Rigil Testnet**.
+    - Reason: [SUAVE consensus](https://collective.flashbots.net/t/suave-consensus/2152) is an active open question, which (answered now or later) does not drastically impact the UX.
 - Decision *2*: **No SGX Nodes (yet)**
-    - reason: SGX SUAVE computors are an active area of research and development and does not drastically impact UX of users on **Rigil Testnet**.
+    - Reason: SGX SUAVE computors are an active area of research and development and do not drastically impact the UX.
 - Decision *3*: **Weak DA Layer Guarantees**
     - Reason: The Confidential Data Store currently only keeps private data available for one day.
-[Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are active open questions, which whether or not answered does not drastically impact UX on Rigil Testnet.
+[Compute Output Validity and Heterogenous DA](https://collective.flashbots.net/t/suave-ensuring-output-validity-and-heterogenous-da/2184) are active open questions, which (answered now or later) do not drastically impact the UX.
 - Decision *4*: **Centralized Builder Interoperability**
-    - reason: Blocks emitted from SUAVE computors will have unpredictable inclusion in early development so SUAVE rigil supports a precompile to send bundles to off-SUAVE block builders.
+    - Reason: Blocks emitted from SUAVE computors will have unpredictable inclusion in early development, so the Rigil Testnet supports a precompile to send bundles to off-SUAVE block builders.

 ## Architecture